-Core Objective: Knowledge of World History Students will demonstrate an understanding of the major events, individuals, and forces that shaped World History to 1700 Course SLO(s): 1) Students demonstrate an understanding of the events, individuals, and forces that influenced the trajectory of World History from the prehistoric era to 1700.
-2) Students analyze how developments throughout the world between prehistoric times and 1700 interacted with and influenced each other to create an increasingly global community.
-Learning Activities: Classroom lectures, classroom discussions, and reading assignments Means of Assessment: Embedded questions on tests for each item within both Course SLOs.

-Core Objective: Cultural Creation Students will explore the ideas that foster aesthetic and intellectual creation in order to understand the human condition across cultures.
-Course SLO(s): Students will understand the fundamental ideas which fostered intellectual and artistic creation in the world from prehistoric times to 1700 Learning Activities: Classroom lectures, classroom discussions, and reading assignments Means of Assessment Embedded questions on tests As department head, I will ensure that all faculty that teach this course are aware of the requirements that these core objectives and learning strategies be incorporated into the above referenced course.
+Core Objective: Knowledge of World History Students will demonstrate an understanding of the major events, individuals, and forces that shaped World History since 1700 Course SLO(s): 1) Students demonstrate an adequate understanding of the events, individuals, and forces that influenced the trajectory of World History from 1700 to the present day.
+2) Students analyze how developments throughout the world between 1700 and the present day interacted with and influenced each other to create an increasingly global community.
+Learning Activities: Classroom lectures, classroom discussions, and reading assignments Means of Assessment: Embedded questions on tests for each item within both Course SLOs Core Objective: Cultural Creation Students will explore the ideas that foster aesthetic and intellectual creation in order to understand the human condition across cultures.
+Course SLO(s): Students will understand the fundamental ideas which fostered intellectual and artistic creation in the world from 1700 to the present day.
+Learning Activities: Classroom lectures, classroom discussions, and reading assignments Means of Assessment Embedded questions on tests As department head, I will ensure that all faculty that teach this course are aware of the requirements that these core objectives and learning strategies be incorporated into the above referenced course.
 This action is taken so that Tarleton State University will be in compliance with Texas Higher Education Coordinating Board foundational component area and core objective requirements for the General Education Core Curriculum.
 Signature Malcolm Cross We, the undersigned faculty, support the proposed changes to this course and agree to incorporate them into our section of the above referenced course.
 This action is taken so that Tarleton State University will be in compliance with Texas Higher Education Coordinating Board foundational component area and core objective requirements for the General Education Core Curriculum.
 (Signed document should be kept in department office, listing names below on the electronic document implies acceptance) Dr. Richard Cruz Dr. Christopher Guthrie